tatmanblue/ironbar/README.md

 1. gRPC clients should be able to interact with iron bar directly.
 2. A separate webapp with both UI and RESTful api that will also allow for consuming iron bar services.

-### Credentials
-The credentials project is an injectable service used by `nodes` to provide revokable credential services to `Iron Bar`.
-It also serves as a one example to the community how to extend `Iron Bar` functionality.

 ### The plug-in architecture
 Iron bar is designed to be extensible through plug-ins.
 See the [plug-in doc](https://github.com/tatmanblue/ironbar/blob/master/docs/PLUGINS.md) for